sassoftware/viya4-monitoring-kubernetes/logging/README.md

 In order to minimize the potential for errors, you should not manually create the customization files, but use one of the set of sample files as the starting point for your own customizations.

+### Using Customization Samples

+The samples are provided to demonstrate how to customize the deployment of the monitoring components for specific situations.
+The samples provide instructions and example `*.yaml` files that you can modify to fit your environment.
+Although each example focuses on a specific scenario, you can combine multiple samples by merging the appropriate values in each deployment file.

+If your situation matches one of the specialized samples, you can copy the customization files for the sample that most closely matches your environment from the repository to your customization file directory.
+This enables you to start your customization with a set of values that are valid for your situation.
+You can then make further modifications to the files.

+If your situation does not match any of the specialized samples, copy the [generic-base sample](/samples/generic-base) as a base for your customization files, and then change the values or copy values from other samples to match your environment.

+If more than one sample applies to your environment, you can manually copy the values from the other sample files to the files in your customization directory.

+See the [Samples page](/samples) for a list of provided samples.

 #### Specifying Environment Variables in user.env Files

 Environment variables control script behavior and high-level options such as TLS and workload node placement.
 Note that you can also specify environment variables on a command line, but specifying the variables in `user.env` is recommended, in order to maintain a consistent set of values for future deployments.
 The values in the top-level `user.env` file (`my-viya4mon-user-dir/user.env`) apply to both the monitoring and logging deployments.
 The values in `my-viya4mon-user-dir/logging/user.env` apply only to the logging deployment.